AdobeDocs/federated-audience-composition.en/help/compositions/activities/change-dimension.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_change_dimension"
 >title="Change dimension activity"
->abstract="This activity allows you to change the targeting dimension, i.e. the schema, as you are building an audience.
-It shifts the axis depending on the data template and the input dimension.
-For example, you can switch from the "contracts" dimension to the "clients" dimension."
+>abstract="This activity allows you to change the schema, also known as targeting dimension, as you are building an audience.
+It shifts the axis depending on the data template and the input schema.
+For example, you can switch from the "contracts" schema to the "clients" schema."

-The **Change dimension** activity allows you to change the targeting dimension, i.e. the schema, as you are building your audience.
-It shifts the axis depending on the data template and the input dimension. <!--[Learn more on targeting dimensions](../../audience/about-recipients.md#targeting-dimensions)-->
+The **Change dimension** activity allows you to change the schema, also known as targeting dimension, as you are building your audience.
+It shifts the axis depending on the data template and the input schema.

 ## Configure the Change dimension activity {#configure}